Table of Contents

 Key Takeaways

-- Investment options: A 401(k) offers various investment options, including mutual funds, stocks, bonds, and money market accounts.
-The account holder can choose the mix of investments based on their risk tolerance and financial goals.
+- A 401(k) offers investment options like mutual funds, stocks, bonds, and money markets based on risk tolerance.

 Setting up a small business 401(k) can offer many benefits for your organization.
 Not only do these plans help you and your employees save for retirement, but they may also help you recruit and retain employees.